JoToSystems/SX1302_UDP_Packet_Forwarder_Integer_Temperature/README.md

 To global_conf.json add the following lines

-        // Temperature sent as an Integer (true) or as a Floating Point Number (false) "temperature_integer":true,
+        // Temperature sent as an Integer (true) or as a Floating Point Number (false)
+        // This was addeed as TTN only accepted Integer values of Temperature, Chirpstack accept Float or Integer "temperature_integer":true,
         // Is there a temperature sensor fitted to the radio module?
         "temperature_sensor": true,